DEVELOPING SINCE 2018

 Noah Walton | Founder & CEO

 Born in London, Noah is passionate about creating a hostel and hub for sustainability and social change in the city.
 His passion comes from first-hand experience of visiting communities around the world.
-Noah is currently the Head of Operations & Finance at the refugee charity Migrateful.
+Noah was recently the Head of Operations & Finance at the refugee charity Migrateful.
 He is well organised with a track record of successful projects:

-He has co-founded two residential communities in London.
-Having lived in communities for the past 6 years, he has extensive experience in facilitating successful group environments.
+He has co-founded three residential communities in London.
+Having lived in communities for the past 9 years, he has extensive experience in facilitating successful group environments.

 In 2015, Noah co-founded Family Sangha London, the city's first all-age mindfulness group for families.